We earn a commission for products purchased through some links in this article.

 In the week leading up to Christmas, pick a morning to give back to the community and make some lunches for the homeless people in your area.
 Plan the meals as a family, deciding what sandwiches to make and snacks to include and taking a trip to the supermarket to stock up on supplies.
 Make the lunches together, giving everyone their own job in the assembly line.
 Once you’re done, go together to hand them out.
 If you would prefer to help the homeless through a charity, Crisis offer volunteering options in most big cities in the UK.

 Helping at an animal shelter

-If your children are animal lovers they will absolutely jump at the chance to lend a hand helping at a local animal shelter.
-You will need to arrange this relatively far in advance, but it’s a wonderful opportunity to do some good and show your children what volunteering is whilst playing with some adorable animals that need some attention.
-The RSPCA offer lots of opportunities to volunteer and have an easy to use tool so you can find the nearest branch to you.
+If your children are animal lovers, they’re sure to jump at the chance to lend a hand at a local animal shelter.
+You will need to arrange this in advance, but it’s a wonderful opportunity to do some good and teach your children about volunteering whilst playing with adorable animals in need of some attention.
+The RSPCA offers lots of opportunities to volunteer – you can find your nearest branch on their website.

-An easy tradition to start with your family is to pop a certain amount of money in their Santa’s stocking or as a separate gift and every year ask them which charity they want to donate it to.
-It doesn’t have to be a lot of money, even a few pounds will do, but giving them the choice and responsibility to relate to a charity and decide they want to help is a fantastic message.
+An easy tradition to start with your family is to pop a certain amount of money in each child’s stocking as an extra gift and ask them which charity they want to donate it to.
+It doesn’t have to be a lot of money – even a few pounds will do – but giving them the choice and responsibility of deciding who they want to help will send a fantastic message.

 Charity Christmas campaigns to get involved with this year